IRIS is pleased to announce that a research team led by James Evans at the University of Chicago has won the 2020 IRIS Researcher Award.

 The awards are supported by the Alfred P. Sloan Foundation, and have been given out since 2018.
 For a listing of previous awardees, visit iris.isr.umich.edu/awards-fellowships.

 Research Team: James Evans (pictured at right) is the Director of Knowledge Lab, Professor of Sociology, Faculty Director of the Computational Social Science program, and member of the Committee on Conceptual and Historical Studies of Science at the University of Chicago.
 He is an External Professor at the Santa Fe Institute.
 His research is centered on collective systems of thinking and knowing: the origin of ideas, the accumulation of certainty, and the social structure of innovation.
-His is joined by Brendan Chambers (left), postdoctoral scholar in the Knowledge Lab and two-time National Science Foundation Fellow; and Donghyun Kang (center), PhD student focused on the social processes of dissonance and consensus in interdisciplinary research.
+His research team on this project consists of Donghyun Kang, a PhD student focused on the social processes of dissonance and consensus in interdisciplinary research, and post-docs Clara del Junco and Simon Shachter.

 Project Title: Impact of strategic funding on research type and content